-At that point in time, Brother Naasón became the third living Apostle of God, the spiritual leader and the international director of La Luz del Mundo.
+At that point in time, according to tradition, Brother Naasón became the third living Apostle of God, the spiritual leader and the international director of La Luz del Mundo.

 The local congregation was founded in the late 1990’s and has been in Bowling Green ever since.

 One of the founding members, Luis Martinez, says the church today is completely different than it was 22 years ago.

 “When I arrived here there were about 22 members,” Martinez explained.
 “Today there are over 300.”

 Not only has the local membership grown, the business surrounding the church has too.

 Buying land to build the church and wider community is a model based off of the main church in Guadalajara.
 In 1952, the church’s founder, Aarón Joaquín González, purchased land to create la Hermosa Provincia – the Beautiful Province – in Guadalajara.

 “If we serve God by following the doctrine of the Apostle of Jesus Christ, God will bring us prosperity,” Martinez said.
 “Today, we have a temple which we have as a home to anyone who wants to come.”